-The Minnesota Health Licensing Boards have established the Criminal Background Check (CBC) Program to help you efficiently complete this mandatory background check.
+The Minnesota Health Regulatory Boards (HRBs) have established the Criminal Background Check (CBC) Program to help you efficiently complete this mandatory background check.
 When you apply for licensure/reinstatement, the CBC fee will be added to your application fee and paid at the same time.
 Upon receipt of your application and fee, you will be mailed a packet from the CBC office containing additional information and directions.
 The time required to complete a CBC varies with the workload at the BCA and cannot be expedited.
 During periods of high volume, the BCA’s search of records may take weeks.
 Please direct any questions you have about the CBC process to the CBC Program staff.

 The CBC report is good for one year from the date the Board receives it.
 If the timeline expires, you will need to submit a new CBC request and fee.
 Consider this timeline if your application may take longer than one year.
 For example, if you are not due to graduate for more than eight months.
 Additionally, any applicant who refuses a criminal background check will be denied a license.

-If you dispute the results of your criminal history report and wish tochallengeits contents, direct your request to the CBC Staff.
+If you dispute the results of your criminal history report and wish to challenge it's contents, direct your request to the CBC staff.